 III.
 Profaning Human Life

-Babies now have to be out of the birth canal to be considered a child.
-There is nothing sacred about the womb.
+Babies now have to be out of the birth canal to be considered a human.
+There is nothing sacred about the womb today.
 It is the most dangerous place for human life on this earth.
-And since Rowe Vs. Wade the number of abortions has reached 54,972,980.
+And since Rowe Vs. Wade the number of abortions has reached 57,762,169.
 To compare, the Holocaust claimed the lives of 11 million people, including 6 million Jews.

 In contrast, old age is seen as a blessing from God in Scripture.
-It is a reward to those who serve Him (Proverbs 16:31).
-And we are called to honor our fathers and mothers, not only in youth, but their entire lives (Ephesians 6:2).
+It is a reward for those who serve Him (Proverbs 16:31).
+And we are called to honor our fathers and mothers, not only in youth but their entire lives (Ephesians 6:2).

 IV.
 Profaning in the Last Days

-Just like the Apostle Paul, we are ambassadors of Christ in a foreign land.
+Just like the Apostle Paul, we are ambassadors of Christ in a foreign land (II Corinthians 5:20).
 Our home is not this present evil world system in which we live.
 As ambassadors, we are the highest representatives of the supreme power of the universe.
-Let us not add to destruction of the sacred that is taking place today.
+Let us not add to the destruction of the sacred that is taking place today.
 Instead, may we all vow to lead our culture back to the one true God and to worship Him by living holy lives, set apart for His glory.

 It all begins in the mind.
 What we think about on a regular basis eventually ends up being acted out.
 That is why Paul in Ephesians 4:8,9